 If you have an interest in history or nature, be sure to stop along the way to read the information boards off to the left and right of the path.
 You will learn about the 13th-century Medieval Flour Mill and Corn Mill just off to the right of the path in Cliff Wood.

 If you would like to find out a little more about the Park’s history, head over to the history of Porthkerry Country Park.

 You will also find out some interesting facts about Porthkerry’s shy and secretive snake – the Adder.
 Learn more about the wildlife and habitats of Porthkerry Park.

 Thankfully, we have never come across a single adder during any of our Cold Knap to Porthkerry Park walks.
-As it is the UK’s only venomous snake and has been responsible for deaths in the past, neither one of us are in a desperate hurry to see one!
+As it is the UK’s only venomous snake and has been responsible for deaths in the past, neither one of us is in a desperate hurry to see one!
 Adders have been seen in Porthkerry Park as you will see from these pictures.

 When the weather is good and especially during the weekends and summer holidays, the café gets extremely busy.
 As the park is a real family favourite and dog walking paradise, there is always a good proportion of young families and their four-legged friends, enjoying the refreshments on offer.

 Birdlife is in abundance too and it is not uncommon to see little birds landing on your table or waiting on the ground for crumbs to drop.

 Keeping the café on your left, cross the park access road and follow the prepared track into the woods, known as Knockmandown Wood.
 The path runs parallel with the road for a few hundred metres.